 If you are looking to advance in your career, you can move from a Pinterest VA to a Pinterest Manager.

-With experience, you can offer more in-depth services like auditing an existing Pinterest account to help gain more readers, improve old pin descriptions, re-branding their Pinterest accounts and offering other customised services.
+As an experienced Pinterest VA, you can offer additional services like auditing an existing Pinterest account to help gain more readers, improve old pin descriptions, re-branding their Pinterest accounts and offering other customised services to suit your clients.

 As a Pinterest Manager, your rate of pay increases and can average $75-$100 an hour.